 I don't think I have to convince anyone here of the value of an evidence-based approach to public policy.
 After all, it is not a novel concept.
 (I read somewhere that it is traceable to the fourteenth century, motivated by a desire to discipline the whimsical rule of despots).
 Its absence in practice, however, has been long lamented.
-Over a century ago, for example, Florence Nightingale admonished the English Parliament in the following terms:
+Over a century ago, for example, Florence Nightingale admonished the English Parliament in the following terms (Pearson 1924):

-You change your laws so fast and without inquiring after results past or present that it is all experiment, seesaw, doctrinaire; a shuttlecock between battledores.
+You change your laws and your administering of them so fast, and without inquiry after results past or present, that it is all experiment, seesaw, doctrinaire; a shuttlecock between battledores.

 The term 'evidence-based policy making' has been most recently popularised by the Blair Government, which was elected on a platform of 'what matters is what works'.
-Blair spoke of ending ideologically-based decision making and 'questioning inherited ways of doing things'.
+Blair spoke of ending ideologically-based decision making and 'questioning inherited ways of doing things' (Blair and Cunningham 1999).